Joel-Haeberli/computer-science/docs/themes/From IncentiveCoin to Bitcoin.md

 1. Do for each input and the referenced output:
 	1. Start with Empty Stack
 	2. Run unlock script of current input
-	3. Run lock script of referenced ouput
+	3. Run lock script of referenced output
 	4. if end of script is reached and stack is empty or top element is true, input is valid.

 Remark: **do not chain the scripts all together**